-When Your Eye Feels Heavy: Recognizing Symptoms And Seeking Relief
+When Your Eye Feels Heavy: Recognizing Symptoms and Seeking Relief

 If you’re wondering why your eye feels heavy, you’re not alone.
 This common sensation can be caused by a variety of factors, from eye strain from digital screens to lack of sleep or allergies.
 Understanding these causes is the first step to finding relief.
 In this article, we’ll explore the reasons behind heavy eyelids, related symptoms, and practical tips to ease your discomfort, as well as when to seek professional help.